SaaminRahman/Homeostatic/README.md

   ```
   <span data-h-childof="x" data-x-childtype="dead">
   ```
-- Manage : You will provide a value as percentage and that percent of width of real parent will be the width of the child.
+- Manage : You will provide a value as percentage and that percent of the width of real parent (_** not the width of the screen**_) will be the width of the child.
   ```
   <span data-h-childof="x" data-x-childtype="manage" data-x-managewidth="60%">